crypt096/JSONPlaceholder_App/README.md

 <h2>Technical and architectural choices</h2>

-->In my application I was using VanillaJS and JQuery.
+-> In my application I was using VanillaJS and JQuery.
 I think that is most important thing for everybody to know the basic things so I've chosen this way to made app.

-I also wanted to show how VanillaJS works and how JQuery works.
+-> I also wanted to show how VanillaJS works and how JQuery works.

-I am also aware that this can be done in a much easier way using some of JS frameworks (Angular for example).
+-> I am also aware that this can be done in a much easier way using some of JS frameworks (Angular for example).

 ___________________________________________________________________________